About Food Waste

 The Economic Cost

-The financial ramifications of food waste are staggering.
+Wasting food is a waste of money.
 According to ReFed, American consumers, businesses, and farms spend $218 billion, or 1.3% of our gross domestic product, growing, processing, and disposing of food that is never eaten.
-The USDA estimates that supermarkets lose $15 billion annually in unsold fruits and vegetables, alone.
+Businesses are taking $74 billion loss on food waste every year.

 Most of the waste, however, is happening in our own kitchens.
 ReFed’s research shows that 43% of food wasted by weight – 27 million tons every year – occurs at home.
-In his book American Wasteland, author Jonathan Bloom says that families throw out approximately 25% of the food and beverages they buy.
-That’s a loss of somewhere between $1,300-$2,200 for the average family of four every year.
-Expired?
+American consumers are spending $144 billion dollars each year on food that they ultimately just throw in the trash.

 The Environmental Cost

 Equally troubling is what this absurd amount of waste is doing to our environment.
-A report from the United Nations’ Food and Agriculture Organization estimated that, in 2007, the carbon footprint of food waste was 7% of all global emissions.
+A report from the United Nations’ Food and Agriculture Organization estimated that the carbon footprint of food waste was 7% of all global emissions.
 A recent study by the Potsdam Institute for Climate Impact Research showed that more than 20% of all greenhouse gas emissions are produced by agricultural activities.
+To waste so much food, then, is to needlessly contribute to climate change.
+Not to mention the resources we are squandering – 21% of all fresh water, 18% of cropland, and 19% of fertilizer – in the service of producing food that will only end up in the trash.

 Speaking of trash, the Environmental Protection Agency points out that most of the material filling our landfills is organic matter, such as food waste.
 When that material gets buried in the dump, it decomposes anaerobically and releases methane, a greenhouse gas 25x more harmful than carbon dioxide.
 A report from the United Kingdom’s Food Waste Recycling Action Plan (WRAP) says that if food scraps were eliminated from landfills, the corresponding reduction in greenhouse gas emissions would be the equivalent of removing 20% of all the cars in the country from the road.